New to Kendo UI for AngularStart a free 30-day trial

 Scatter Chart Axes

-Y axes are declared through the kendo-chart-y-axis-item configuration components and placed in a kendo-chart-y-axis collection.
+Both X and Y axes are declared through their respective kendo-chart-x-axis-item and kendo-chart-y-axis-item configuration components, which are placed in kendo-chart-x-axis and kendo-chart-y-axis collections respectively.

 Scatter Chart Axes Configuration